 We want to find out more about their experiences of taking part in the study including things like deciding whether to take part in the study and what, if anything, concerned them about the study.

 WHAT ARE WE DOING?

-The questions we ask will be developed with advice from the advisory panels and will be specifically tailored to meet the needs of different age-groups and developmental abilities.
-We also plan to use different activities in the interviews to help prompt the children and parents to fully express their ideas and opinions.
+The questions we will ask and the resources we will use in the interviews have been developed with advice from children and parents on the CASTLE advisory panels.
+They have been specifically tailored to meet the needs of different age groups and abilities.
+The interview prep sheet for parents and activity booklet for children which we will use in the interviews will help prompt children and parents to fully express their ideas and opinions.

-This interview-based part of CASTLE is led by Professor Bernie Carter and Professor Lucy Bray of Edge Hill University, both of whom have lots of experience working with children and families and using qualitative methods.
-Dr Heather Sutherland is the Research Fellow who will be undertaking many of the interviews and engaging with the children and their parents on a regular basis.
+This part of the CASTLE Sleep-E is led by Professor Bernie Carter and Professor Lucy Bray of Edge Hill University, both of whom have lots of experience working with children and families and using qualitative methods.
+Dr Ali Rouncefield-Swales is the Research Fellow who will be doing many of the interviews and keeping in touch with children and their parents.

 Take part in the this study

 To register your interest in this study, please contact us.